-Kinsale Insurance Company, Skyward Specialty, Hudson Insurance Company, RSUI Group, Hiscox USA, and XL Catlin Insurance Company.
-The primary competitors for our general aviation insurance products produced by our Aerospace & Programs business unit are Old Republic Aviation Managers, Starr Aviation, American International Group, Inc., United States Specialty Insurance Company, W. Brown & Company, United States Aircraft Insurance Group, Global Aerospace and Allianz Aviation Managers.
-Our Commercial Accounts business unit competes with a variety of large national standard commercial lines carriers such as Liberty Mutual Group, Travelers Companies, Inc., Cincinnati Financial Corporation, CAN Financial Corporation, The Hanover Insurance Group and The Hartford Financial Services Group, as well as numerous smaller regional companies.
+Our Commercial Accounts business unit competes with a variety of large national standard commercial lines carriers such as Liberty Mutual Group, Travelers Companies, Inc., Cincinnati Financial Corporation, CNA Financial Corporation, The Hanover Insurance Group and The Hartford Financial Services Group, as well as numerous smaller regional companies.
+The primary competitors for our general aviation insurance products produced by our Aviation business unit are Old Republic Aviation Managers, Starr Aviation, American International Group, Global Aerospace and Allianz Aviation Managers.
 Although our Specialty Personal Lines business unit competes with large national insurers such as Allstate Corporation, GEICO Corporation and Progressive Insurance Company, as a participant in the non-standard personal automobile marketplace its competition is most directly associated with numerous regional companies and managing general agencies.